-We provide empirical support for using pre-defined tools instead of generating codes directly.
+We provide empirical support for using pre-defined tools instead of generating code directly.
 By quantifying generation variance through the entropy of outcome distributions under repeated sampling, we assign each generation one of three discrete outcomes: \textit{Correct \& Executable}, \textit{Executable but Incorrect}, or \textit{Compilation Failure}.
 For each task, we compute the entropy of the resulting multinomial distribution across multiple independent runs, where a more positive entropy corresponds to more consistent and stable generation behavior.
-Table~\ref{tab:lower-variance}, both Chain-of-Tables and Tree-of-Tables achieve substantially more positive generation entropy compared to unconstrained code generation across all datasets.
+As shown in Table~\ref{tab:lower-variance}, both Chain-of-Table and Tree-of-Table achieve substantially more positive generation entropy compared to unconstrained code generation across all datasets.
 This indicates that restricting the model’s action space to structured tool operations significantly stabilizes the generation process, leading to lower outcome variability while preserving task performance.